elmwall/CafeOasen/README.md

 The initial goal is to apply my current knowledge with HTML and CSS to create the basic appearance and functionality of the page to create a responsive design that works on various screen sizes.
 Later I will apply further functionality with Javascript.

-## Concept

-The café and all facts and information is fictional following a theme.